KenKundert/assimilate/doc/configuring.rst

 The *NestedText* list item indicators (the first dash on the line) can be visually confusing when holding a *Borg* exclude specification (second dash on most lines).
-You might find less confusing to use a multiline string rather than a list to hold the patters.
+You might find less confusing to use a multiline string rather than a list to hold the patterns.
 In that case the multiline string is converted to a list by splitting on newlines:

 .. code-block:: nestedtext